influxdata/terraform-aws-influx/modules/install-kapacitor/README.md

 Checkout the [releases](https://github.com/gruntwork-io/terraform-aws-influx/releases) to find the latest version.

-The `install-kapacitor` script will install the Kapacitor Enterprise binary as well as its dependencies.
+The `install-kapacitor` script will install the Kapacitor binary as well as its dependencies.

 We recommend running the `install-kapacitor` script as part of a [Packer](https://www.packer.io/) template to create a Kapacitor [Amazon Machine Image (AMI)](http://docs.aws.amazon.com/AWSEC2/latest/UserGuide/AMIs.html).